grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

     This is not the only deployment mode possible.
 For example, you may desire a `DaemonSet` if collecting host level logs or metrics.
 See [the Agent deployment guide](https://grafana.com/docs/agent/latest/flow/setup/deploy-agent/) for more details about different topologies.

-2. Create a flow config file, `agent.river`.
+2. Create a Flow config file, `agent.river`.

     You can add any config you need directly to this file.